AYERS (3) English

 meaning "seaboard settlement".
 A notable bearer of this surname was General James Murray (1721-1794), who was the first British Governor-General of Canada.

-Means "dweller by the pointed hill" from Old English peac
+Originally indicated a dweller by a pointed hill, from Old English peac

 Topographic name derived from Old English rod